Itinerary & Map

 This evening you can meet up with the rest of the group for a final meal together, and reflect on your adventures in this fascinating country!

-Holiday Inn Dead Sea Hotel (AAAA) 1 night - Swimming Pool (B)
+Holiday Inn Dead Sea Hotel - Breakfast included - Swimming Pool

 Transfer to Amman by road; clients travelling on our group flights fly home.
 (B)